Chances are, either you or someone you know has fallen victim to a scam or two. Unfortunately, scams happen often, and anyone can become a victim.

 A few simple tricks to catch a fraudulent website scammer:

-Look to see if the website is secure; all retail websites should be secure when requesting your credit card information.
+Check the website's security: Look to see if the website is secure; all retail websites should be secure when requesting your credit card information.

-Identifying what is real and what is a scam and knowing how to report a scammer is the best way to catch a scammer.
-Not only in this situation are you aware of the danger that you are in (and can protect yourself) but by reporting the scammer to the FTC or business/person they are impersonating you can help put an end to their scamming ways (and they may even get in some sort of legal trouble).
+Identifying what is real and a scam and knowing how to track and report a scammer is the best way to catch a scammer.
+Not only in this situation are you aware of the danger that you are in (and can protect yourself), but by reporting the scammer to the FTC or business/person, they are impersonating, you can help put an end to their scamming ways (and they may even get in some legal trouble).

 My best advice is to avoid all contact with a scammer once you have established that they are unsafe.
 If you are busy trying to "capture" them, your scammer might attempt to get their hands on your money or harm you in some other way.
 This is the scammer's goal, and they probably aren't scared of you.

 Do NOT give them any personal information if you do try to contact or continue to contact a scammer (I strongly advise you not to).
 They can use almost any personal information to learn more about you, be safe, and be smart.